ignatiusmb/aubade/CONTRIBUTING.md

 ### Preparing

-First step is to prepare your environment and make sure that [pnpm](https://pnpm.io/) is available to use, you can follow their [installation guide](https://pnpm.io/installation), but if you're using Node.js above v16.13, you can simply enable [corepack](https://nodejs.org/api/corepack.html).
+First step is to prepare your environment and make sure that [pnpm](https://pnpm.io/) is available to use, you can follow their [installation guide](https://pnpm.io/installation) or enable them through [corepack](https://nodejs.org/api/corepack.html).

 ```bash
 corepack enable